dagknows/dkproxy/k8s_build/README.md

 ## Install Dagknows CLI

+The CLI has some easy wrappers to interact with DagKnows as well as setting up/upgrading proxies.
+Configure the DagKnows cli by providing an access token.

 ```
 pip install dagknows --force-reinstall
 ```

-The CLI has some easy wrappers to interact with DagKnows as well as setting up/upgrading proxies.

-Configure the DagKnows cli by providing an access token:

 ## Minikube Setup (if testing on MK)

 ### Download and Install